rogerallen/hello_lwjgl/README.md

 [shadertone](http://github.com/overtone/shadertone) project.
 I
 haven't updated that to LWJGL3, yet, though.

-I have verified this works for LWJGL 3.0.0b build 64 on Mac/Windows/Linux.
+I have verified this works for LWJGL 3.0.0 build 90 on Mac.
+[will test on Windows/Linux soon, but should work]

 ## Your Own LWJGL Lib Setup